 Tucked into the cliffside in Signal Mountain’s historic district, Signal Point is the perfect destination for nature lovers and history buffs alike.
 From the parking lot, it’s only about a hundred yards down a gradual staircase to the first overlook, a spot was used by the Union to send communication signals during the Civil War.
 From here, you’ll have a clear view of the Tennessee River as it cuts through the steep gorge.
 Raccoon Mountain is also visible to the west.

 Chattanooga’s Riverwalk is impressive both for its length and its scenery.
-The wide, paved path spans from St. Elmo to the Chickamauga Dam, passing directly through downtown along the way.
+The wide, paved path spans from St. Elmo to the Chickamauga Dam and up to Brainerd, passing directly through downtown along the way.
 The Riverwalk is almost entirely flat, making it manageable for all skill levels and ages, and it offers amenities such as restrooms, playgrounds, and picnic tables.
 A popular access point to the riverfront path is from the Bluff View Art District in the heart of downtown.
 Don’t have a bike?
 Pick one up at one of over 30 bikeshare docking stations and pedal to your heart’s content.

 For breakfast, lunch, dinner, or anything in between, Chattanooga restaurants are teeming with fantastic outdoor seating areas.
 For coffee, pastries, and café fare, visit the European-style cobblestone patio at Rembrandt’s Coffee House in the art district.
-At lunchtime, grab a seat outside of 1885 Grill for southern coastal cuisine and premium people-watching experience in the St. Elmo neighborhood.
+At lunchtime, grab a seat outside of 1885 Grill for southern coastal cuisine and a premium people-watching experience in the St. Elmo neighborhood.
 In the evening, have beers, burgers, and fried pickles on the rooftop deck of the Pickle Barrel, which overlooks the busy downtown Market Street.
+Find more patio inspiration on our 15 of the Best Restaurants in Chattanooga with Outdoor Seating blog.

 For a one-of-a-kind tour of the Scenic City, take a spin on the Chattanooga Ducks.
 The Ducks are amphibious military vehicles that offer a two-for-one tour of downtown and the Tennessee River.
 After an informative ride around some of the city’s main attractions, the Ducks coast right into the river for a trip around MacLellan Island and a unique view of the Tennessee Aquarium, the Hunter Museum, and the riverfront parks.